 Please note: The fees and costs listed below are based on Amazon’s posted fee schedule in September 2020.
 For the latest numbers and cost estimates, look at your seller agreement and use the company’s revenue and fee calculator.

 If you’re already selling products on Amazon and doing your own fulfillment but need to outsource to grow, remember that FBA is just one of your options.
 FBA fees can be confusing and complicated, and most sellers tell us that FBA pricing changes, making it hard to plan.

 Red Stag Fulfillment works with companies selling goods on Amazon right now.
 Our team knows the process and ensures customer satisfaction with fulfillment, helping you protect your seller account.
 You can avoid many of the fees you’ll find on this page because we also don’t take the 15% cut that Amazon does for your sales.
 With guaranteed order accuracy and the ability to reach 99% of Americans in three days or less, we’ve got your back.

 Also, in the list below, we don’t include Amazon’s additional charges for multi-channel fulfillment services — typically ranging from $2.95 to $5.95 per product in each order.
 Unlike their policies, we charge you a flat rate regardless of how you make the sale as part of our omnichannel services.
 That’s your business.
 Getting the order right and to customers on-time is ours.

 The FBA per-unit fee

 One of the ecommerce fulfillment fees that Amazon’s FBA charges is a per-unit fee.
 These are based on the weight and physical dimensions of your product.

-Amazon splits its fee structure into non-apparel and apparel items, so you’ll want to check there for understanding your pricing.
+Amazon splits its pick and pack fee structure into non-apparel and apparel items, so you’ll want to check there for understanding your pricing.
 Items covered in the apparel fees include: